drcjar/ipfjes-thesis/source/14_chapter_6.md

 | interquartile range                              | 9-36          |    | 7-34             |    |

-All cases had a CT thorax and this was reported as definite UIP in 266 (54%) cases, possible UIP in 216 (44%) cases, or other 12 (2%) cases.
-Nine cases (2%) had a biopsy because the CT was thorax was non-diagnostic, all of these were reported as define UIP.
-Cases were more breathless than controls as measured by the Medical Research Council (MRC) dyspnoea scale and known rs3570950 IPF associations were evident (see Table two).
+All cases had a CT thorax and this was reported as showing definite UIP in 266 (54%) cases, possible UIP in 216 (44%) cases, or 'other' in 12 (2%) cases.
+Nine cases (2%) had a biopsy because the CT was non-diagnostic; all of these were reported as definite UIP.
+Cases were more breathless than controls as measured by the Medical Research Council (MRC) dyspnoea scale.
+Known rs3570950 IPF associations were evident (see Table 6.2).

-### Table two: Patient clinical features (from case report form) and genotypes
+### Table 6.2: Patient clinical features (from case report form) and genotypes

 |                    | Cases (N=494) | %  | Controls (N=466) | %   |
 |--------------------|---------------|----|------------------|-----|